New vendors and a planned outdoor stage: The latest at Mid City's Electric Depot - [225]

 Elsewhere in the complex, expect to see improved landscaping across the grounds like better signage, new sod and plantings, says Rachael Gordon of management company, Barker Property Management.

-Locally-owned spa, Massage Emporium, moves into the Electric Depot this week.
+Locally owned spa The Emporium moves into the Electric Depot this week.
 Formerly located on Laurel Street, the business offers massage therapy and esthetic services.
-Find it now in one of the Electric Depot’s standalone buildings at 1601B Government Street.
+Find it now in one of the Electric Depot’s standalone buildings at 1601B Government St.

 Fans of the Electric Depot have long wondered what tenant will fill the vacant space near Boru Ramen and City Roots Coffee Bar, and the answer came in mid-February.
 Lafayette-based wings restaurant KOK Wings & Things will build out the spot with an anticipated opening of late summer.
 The eatery was founded by four Kappa Alpha Psi fraternity brothers, and is short for Kitchen on Klinton (its founding location).
 KOK currently operates two restaurants in Lafayette and one in Franklin, and serves traditional and boneless chicken wings, loaded fries and fried seafood.

-Note: Editor’s note: This article has been updated to reflect that the spa is now called The Emporium, not Massage Emporium.